Obiajulu-gif/chain_move/README.md

 - bank transfers into that account are matched to the driver's active contract through the Paystack webhook
 - overpayments still apply only up to the contract balance, with any excess credited to the driver's internal balance
 - the existing Paystack checkout repayment flow remains available as a fallback if provisioning fails or the driver cannot use bank transfer
+- investors can also receive a dedicated Paystack account for internal wallet funding, with webhook-based auto-crediting into `availableBalance`

 ### Driver Profile Requirements

-The dedicated virtual account flow currently requires:
+The dedicated virtual account flows currently require:

 - email
 - name / full name